Alyasiri37/Atmega2560/README.md

 # Atmega2560
+Note:
+This is part of an embedded system for water level control. the solution is a wireless tank level and motor control based on Atmega MCUs and nRF wireless chip.

 Some helper libraries for Atmega MCUs
 These libraries are developed for use with Atmel Studio.
 Not a final version though!
 If you need to use them with MCUs other than 2560, please change port definitions.